7 common myths about smoking

 Stopping smoking is the single biggest thing that a woman can do to improve their chances of having a healthy pregnancy.
 Smoking during pregnancy can increase the risk of miscarriage, premature birth and stillbirth.
 The risks to both you and your baby are serious.

 This is not true.
 Smoking in pregnancy is much more harmful to the baby than any stress that may come from quitting, and there is help available to support you to manage this.

 This is not true.
-Having a smaller weaker baby does not mean that you will have an easier birth and your baby may have to stay in hospital after they are born.
+Having a smaller, weaker baby does not mean that you will have an easier birth and your baby may have to stay in hospital after they are born.

-No it is not too late.
+No, it is not too late.
 Quitting smoking at any time is the best thing you can do for your baby.
-Every day you don't smoke is one day less of toxins for your baby.Hide details
+Every day of pregnancy that is smoke-free helps your baby’s health and development.

-Royal College of Physicians Nicotine Addiction in Britain.
-2000
+Royal College of Physicians (2000) Nicotine Addiction in Britain.

-Yard, Neal L (2001) Compensatory Smoking of Low-Yield Cigaretteshttp://cancercontrol.cancer.gov/brp/tcrb/monographs/13/m13_3.pdf
+Yard, Neal L. (2001) Compensatory Smoking of Low-Yield Cigarettes https://cancercontrol.cancer.gov/brp/tcrb/monographs/13/m13_3.pdf

-Nash JE and Persaud TVN (1998) Experimental Pathology 33:65-73: Embryopathic risks of cigarette smoking.
-1998
+Nash JE and Persaud TVN (1998) Experimental Pathology 33:65-73: Embryotic risks of cigarette smoking.

 NICE (2018).
 Smoking: stopping in pregnancy and after childbirth.
 National Institute for health and care excellence https://www.nice.org.uk/guidance/ph26